hapijs/hapi/docs/API.md

 - `labels` - a string array of labels used when registering plugins to [`pack.select()`](#packselectlabels) matching server labels.
 Defaults to an empty array `[]` (no labels).
 <p></p>
-- `payload` - controls how incoming payloads (request body) are processed:
+- <a name="server.config.payload" />`payload` - controls how incoming payloads (request body) are processed:
     - `maxBytes` - limits the size of incoming payloads to the specified byte count.
 Allowing very large payloads may cause the server to run out of memory.
 Defaults to `1048576` (1MB).
 <p></p>
-- <a id="server.config.router">`router`</a> - controls how incoming request URIs are matched against the routing table:
+- <a name="server.config.router" />`router` - controls how incoming request URIs are matched against the routing table:
     - `isCaseSensitive` - determines whether the paths '/example' and '/EXAMPLE' are considered different resources.
 Defaults to `true`.
     - `normalizeRequestPath` - determines whether request paths should be normalized prior to matching.
 Normalization percent-encodes reserved characters, decodes unreserved characters, and capitalizes any percent encoded values.
 Useful when serving non-compliant HTTP clients.